eMBee/vimeo-download/README.md

 To get the master url:

    1. Open the network tab in the inspector
-   2. Find the url of a request to the master.json file
+   2. Find the url of a request to the `master.json` file
    3. Run the script with the url as argument

+You can download multiple files in parallel with GPU Parallel:

+   `parallel -a master-files.txt python vimeo-download.py --url "{}"`

+Where `master-files.txt` contains a list of master URLs

 Acknowledgements
 =======